mzhukovs/synapse-graph-devops-ext/overview.md

 # Synapse Graph Azure DevOps Pipeline Task

 ## About
-Azure DevOps task to use in your Azure DevOps pipelines to show the dependencies of those OTHER types of pipelines you have in Synapse!
+Azure DevOps task to use in your Azure DevOps pipelines to generate a graph to show the dependencies of those OTHER types of pipelines you have in Synapse!
 This will help you visualize your pipelines, linked services, etc.

+The graph markdown file will be published as a build artifact.

 :warning: this task requires Python 3.8